 For an analog signal, attach thin flexible cables (about 3 m long) to the sensor and connect to the analogue-to-digital converter (ADC); from this, a digitized signal will be transferred to a personal computer over a USB interface, at which point the information about the crayfish cardiac activity is saved, analyzed in real-time with special software (see Table of Materials), and stored for further detailed analyses.

 As soon as the sensor is prepared, attach it to the crayfish.
 In order to do this, switch the computer on and run the software.
-Determine the number of crayfish to be fixed to the sensors and displayed on the screen and set the sampling rate from 1 to 500 samples per second (sample/s).
+Determine the number of crayfish to be fixed to the sensors and recorded heart rate to be saved to the data file.

 Remove the crayfish from the water and wipe its dorsal carapace side with a paper towel.
 Wrap the chelae and abdomen of the crayfish in the paper towel in order to avoid any damages by human hand and to eliminate additional stress on the crayfish caused by warm human hands.